franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

 By default, mSpace Control shows all your mSpaces in their original order.
-In case you'd like to exclude mSpaces from mSpace Control or change their order, add the following line to your `init.lua` and adjust it to your liking:
+In case you'd like to exclude mSpaces from mSpace Control or change their order, add the following to your `init.lua` and make the changes you like:

 ``` lua
   -- exclude mSpaces and/or change their order of appearance